-Stephen Chan licensed Thrive Programme® Consultant and hypnotherapist can help you using Hypnosis, Hypnotherapy and the Thrive Programme® at Ulster Hypnotherapy: covering Belfast, Portadown, Ulster, Lisburn, Newry, Armagh, Antrim, Lurgan and Dungannon.
+Stephen Chan licensed hypnotherapist can help you using Hypnosis, Hypnotherapy and the Thrive Programme® at Ulster Hypnotherapy: covering Belfast, Portadown, Ulster, Lisburn, Newry, Armagh, Antrim, Lurgan and Dungannon.
 Northern Ireland

 What are panic attacks and anxiety attacks?

-Although a panic attack may feel really disturbing at the time, the good news is that they are not life threatening.
-In fact, the panic attack ‘feelings’ are a result of an increased flow of adrenalin and cortisol surging throughout the body.
+Although a panic attack may feel really disturbing at the time, the good news is that they are not life-threatening.
+In fact, the ‘feelings’ are a result of an increased flow of adrenaline and cortisol surging throughout the body.

-Whilst an occasional high level ‘shot’ of adrenalin and cortisol is not in itself a bad thing, because it’s main function is to give you the extra burst of energy needed to deal with a difficult and challenging situation.
+Whilst an occasional high level ‘shot’ of adrenaline and cortisol is not in itself a bad thing, because it’s main function is to give you the extra burst of energy needed to deal with a difficult and challenging situation.
 It’s actually a part of your natural ‘fight or flight’ survival mechanism.
-However, when these high levels are sustained, then this life saving mechanism can become potentially damaging.
+However, when these high levels are sustained, then this life-saving mechanism can become potentially damaging.